Subsidising Inclusive Insurance to Reduce Poverty

 Figure \ref{IntroducingMicroinsurance-Section4-Figure2} presents a comparison between the trapping probabilities of the insured and uninsured processes.
-As in \cite{Article:Kovacevic2011}, households with initial capital close to the critical capital (here, the critical capital $x^{*}=1$), i.e. the most vulnerable individuals, do not receive a real benefit from enrolling in a microinsurance scheme.
-Although subscribing to a proportional microinsurance scheme reduces capital losses, premium payments appear to make the most vulnerable households more prone to falling into the area of poverty.
-In Figure \ref{IntroducingMicroinsurance-Section4-Figure2}, the intersection point of the two probabilities corresponds to the boundary between households that benefit from the uptake of microinsurance and those who are adversely affected.
+As in \cite{Article:Kovacevic2011}, households with initial capital close to the critical capital (here, the critical capital $x^{*}$ is 1), i.e. the most vulnerable households, may not receive a real benefit from enrolling in a microinsurance scheme.
+Although subscribing to a proportional microinsurance scheme reduces capital losses, premium payments appear to make such households more prone to falling into the area of poverty.
+The intersection point of the two probabilities in Figure \ref{IntroducingMicroinsurance-Section4-Figure2} corresponds to the boundary between households that benefit from the uptake of microinsurance and those who are adversely affected.